json420/degu/doc/degu.client.rst

 ...             )
 ...         return response
 ...
-...     def put(self, uri, headers, body):
-...         return self.request('PUT', uri, headers, body)
-...
-...     def post(self, uri, headers, body):
-...         return self.request('POST', uri, headers, body)
-...
-...     def get(self, uri, headers):
-...         return self.request('GET', uri, headers, None)
-...
-...     def head(self, uri, headers):
-...         return self.request('HEAD', uri, headers, None)
-...
-...     def delete(self, uri, headers):
-...         return self.request('DELETE', uri, headers, None)
-...

 The ``ConnectionWrapper.request()`` method above demonstrates a feature that can be extremely useful for the end-point client consumer: automatically raising an exception when the request didn't return a ``2xx`` HTTP response status.

-But it likewise demonstrates why even this seemingly innocent high-level behavior is totally inappropriate for the generic Degu client API.
-When implementing a reverse-proxy, a central focus for Degu, you want to simply relay the upstream HTTP response without transformation or interpretation.
+But it likewise demonstrates why even this seemingly innocent high-level behavior is inappropriate for the generic Degu client API.
+When implementing a reverse-proxy, a central focus for Degu, you typically want to relay the upstream HTTP response without transformation or interpretation.